ossf/tac/TI-reports/2024/2024-Q3-BEST-WG.md

 #### Up Next
 - TBD

+### Compiler Hardening Guides
+#### Purpose
+- Help C and C++ developers and those who compile C/C++ code, e.g., package maintainers, ensure that produced application binaries (libraries and executables) are equipped with security mechanisms provided by compilers against potential attacks and/or misbehavior.
+#### Current Status
+- Continued revision, updates, & enhancement, e.g., keeping the compiler options hardening guide up-to-date with upstream options additions and changes in GCC and Clang/LLVM.
+#### Up next
+- Compiler annotations guide for C and C++ (in incubation), expanding compiler options guide to also cover other compilers, such as Microsoft MSVC (tracked in [BEST Issue 150](https://github.com/ossf/wg-best-practices-os-developers/issues/150))
+- Outreach, e.g., upcoming talk at Nordic Software Security Summit 2024

 ### EDU.SIG
 #### Purpose
 - Deliver Baseline Secure Software Development Education and Certification to All.
 Provide access to open and widely available education materials to all learners.